The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Applications

 \section{Applications}

-To support our claim that both Thm. \ref{Thm:Leibniz} and Cor. \ref{Cor:Reynolds} are generalizations of the Reynolds Transport Theorem, we show that the special case is indeed implied. \begin{example}[Reynolds Transport Theorem] \end{example} We conclude this article with a physical example from the general theory of relativity for the application of Lem. \ref{Lem:diff} and Cor. \ref{Cor:Reynolds}.
-Though the example explicitly discusses how mass conservation is achieved or violated in a curved spacetime, the mathematical theory is essentially analogous for the conservation of other scalar quantities obtained from corresponding `scalar densities', such as charge and probability (see also Rem. \ref{Rem:born} below).
+To support the claim that both Thm. \ref{Thm:Leibniz} and Cor. \ref{Cor:Reynolds} are generalizations of the Reynolds Transport Theorem, we show that the special case is indeed implied. \begin{example}[Reynolds Transport Theorem] \end{example} We conclude this article with a physical example from the general theory of relativity for the application of Lem. \ref{Lem:diff} and Cor. \ref{Cor:Reynolds}.
+Though the example explicitly discusses how mass conservation is achieved or violated in a curved spacetime, the mathematical theory is essentially analogous for the conservation of other scalar quantities obtained from corresponding `scalar densities', such as charge and probability.
 The spacetime under consideration describes a linearly polarized gravitational sandwich plane wave.
 Such mathematical models of free gravitational radiation have been studied by Bondi, Pirani, and Robinson \cite{bondiPlaneGravitationalWaves1957,bondiGravitationalWavesGeneral1959}.
-They are of physical relevance, if the wave is sufficiently far away from the source \cite{bondiGravitationalWavesGeneral1959}, and the effect of other masses on the overall spacetime geometry is negligible. \begin{example}[Gravitational plane wave] Consider the smooth manifold $\R^4$ with standard coordinates $(t,x,y,z)=(t, \vec{x})$ and smooth Lorentzian metric $g$ with values
+They are of physical relevance, if the wave is sufficiently far away from the source \cite{bondiGravitationalWavesGeneral1959}, and the effect of other masses on the overall spacetime geometry is negligible. \begin{example}[Gravitational plane wave] \end{example}